-8400 Video Processing Module
+8500 Video Processing Module

-Plug the 8400 module into any one of the slots in the 1 RU or 3 RU frame and install the plastic overlay provided onto the corresponding group of rear BNC connectors associated with the module location.
+Plug the 8500 module into any one of the slots in the 1 RU or 3 RU frame and install the plastic overlay provided onto the corresponding group of rear BNC connectors associated with the module location.
+There are two different plastic overlays provided with this module.
+If you are using the 8415 submodule, use the plastic overlay labeled 8500VAP + 8415 8-Channel.

 Note that the plastic overlay has an optional adhesive backing for securing it to the frame.
 Use of the adhesive backing is only necessary if you would like the location to be permanent and is not recommended if you need to change module locations.
 This module may be hot-swapped (inserted or removed) without powering down or disturbing performance of the other modules in the system.